CynicDog/infra-tech-notes/README.md

 ### Kubernetes Architecture

-Kubernetes is an abstraction layer that sits at the workload level on top of the raw compute primitives like VMs (or bare metal machines) and load balancers.
+Kubernetes is <ins>an abstraction layer that sits at the workload level on top of the raw compute primitives</ins> like VMs (or bare metal machines) and load balancers.

+VMs are referred to as nodes and are arranged into a cluster.
+Containers (one or multiple) are grouped into a scheduling unit known as a Pod.
+Networking is configured via a Service.

+Worker nodes (herein referred to simply as nodes) are responsible for managing the lifecycle of containers that run, including tasks such as starting and stopping containers.
+The control plane will instruct the node to run a certain container, but the actual execution of the container is then the responsibility of the node.

+The **Pod** is used as the primary scheduling unit in Kubernetes.
+Encompassing your application and its containers, it’s the unit of compute that Kubernetes schedules onto nodes according to the resources you require.

+A **Deployment** is a specification for the desired state of the system, which Kubernetes seeks to actuate.
+Kubernetes continuously reconciles the observed state to the desired state while attempting to deliver what you requested.

+**Services** are how you expose an application running on a set of Pods as a network service.

 </details>
 </details>